Musepig1995/japanjournal/README.md

 * What is Flossy up to page - A comical set of pictures showing Maya's alpaca teddy in different situations
 * Implement lazy loading - this will reduce the amount of time it takes to first load the website
 * Add custom domain - something like journal.mayanolan.com
+* Possibly add videos?
+* Add ability to add carriage returns in the description field
+* Sort by date
+*